signalfx/signalfx-agent/docs/smart-agent-quickstart.md

   - type: docker
 ```

-Next, you would add a [docker metrics monitor](./monitors/docker-container-stats.md) to the agent.yaml file.
-Your type list would now include this monitor (docker-container-stats):
+Next, add a [docker metrics monitor](./monitors/docker-container-stats.md) to the agent.yaml file.
+Your type list would now include this monitor (docker-container-stats) as shown below:

 ```
 monitors: